In short, GoGuardian gives teachers the ability to see exactly what students are doing (and have done) while using classroom Chromebooks.

 Overall, GoGuardian for Teachers has an incredibly simple and intuitive interface, but offers a lot of potential and power.
 The ability to see exactly what your students are doing, and look back over their history in a simple timeline view, are both awesome features.
 Plus, the device management capabilities make it a whole lot easier to get students' attention when you need it!

 For those school using Chromebooks in the classrooms, I absolutely recommend checking out GoGuardian.
-It will not only make your classroom management easier, but also help you more effectively evaluate exactly where your students are spending their time online.
+It will not only make your classroom management easier, but also help you more effectively evaluate exactly how your students are spending their time online.

 You can read about the other tools in the GoGuardian suite of resources here.